ajitagupta/book-library-crud-api/README.md

 If we spin up two instances of a microservice, they will both register in Eureka with the same alias (since they have the same application name).
 Let's say we have our new instance located at http://localhost:8082.
 When the first microservice, as a client, wants to contact http://client/, Eureka will return both URL's and it's up to the consumer to decide which instance should be called (using Ribbon—the load balancer—together with Eureka's registry client).
 By default, Ribbon would apply a simple Round-Robin strategy.

+## 6. Spring Cloud API Gateway

+After adding a dependency in `pom.xml` and several routing entries to `application.properties` we access our CRUD API via `http://localhost:8099/client/library/22`.

 ## Screenshots